-The statement of comprehensive revenue and expense shows operating expenditure was \$0.84 million more than budget and operating revenue was above budget by \$0.13 million, resulting in an operating profit before gains and losses on PPE and investments of \$5.4 million against a budget of \$6.14 million.
-The profit after tax was \$5.4 million.
+The statement of comprehensive revenue and expense shows operating expenditure was \$0.84 million more than budget and operating revenue was below budget by \$0.11 million, resulting in an operating profit before gains and losses on PPE and investments of \$5.2 million against a budget of \$6.14 million.
+The profit after tax was \$5.2 million.